AstraZeneca-NGS/VarDictJava/Readme.md

 - `-F bit`
     The hexical to filter reads.
 Default: `0x504` (filter unmapped reads, 2nd alignments and duplicates).
 Use `-F 0` to turn it off.
 - `-z 0/1`
     Indicate whether the BED file contains zero-based coordinates, the same way as the Genome browser IGV does.  -z 1 indicates that coordinates in a BED file start from 0. -z 0 indicates that the coordinates start from 1.
-Default: `1` for a BED file or amplicon BED file.
+Default: `1` for a BED file or amplicon BED file (0-based).
 Use `0` to turn it off.
 When using `-R` option, it is set to `0`
 - `-a|--amplicon int:float`
     Indicate it is amplicon based calling.
 Reads that do not map to the amplicon will be skipped.
 A read pair is considered to belong to the amplicon if the edges are less than int bp to the amplicon, and overlap fraction is at least float.
 Default: `10:0.95`
 - `-k 0/1`